Grand Chess: Embassy chess

 Embassy chess is a variant of Grand Chess created in 2005 by Kevin Hill.
 It borrows the opening setup from Grand Chess and adapts it to the 10×8 board.
 Except for the setup, the rules are as per Capablanca chess.

-There are multiple chess engines that can play Embassy chess, including ChessV, Zillions of Games with a rules file, Sjaak 2, and Fairy-Stockfish.
+There are multiple chess engines that can play Embassy chess, including ChessV, Zillions of Games, Sjaak 2, and Fairy-Stockfish.

-Embassy chess can be played against other people on BrainKing and EvoChess.